A-Z of hidden nasties

 Fish oils – oils produced from fish or marine mammals.
 Used in soaps, nutritional food supplements and cosmetics.
 Plant-derived oils from seeds, nuts and vegetables are alternatives to fish oils eg flaxseed, walnut and rapeseed oil.

 Flavourings – broad term often stated on food labels.
 May or may not be animal-derived.

-Free-range meats – meat from animals supposedly kept in the open as opposed to inside factory farms (though these would be kept inside for some parts of the year).
-Many so-called free-range meats fail good animal welfare needs – eg free-range pigs are often kept in barren muddy fields instead of their natural home of woodland.
+Free range meats – meat from animals supposedly kept in the open as opposed to inside factory farms (though these would be kept inside for some parts of the year).
+Many so-called free range types of meat fail good animal welfare needs – eg free range pigs are often kept in barren muddy fields instead of their natural home of woodland.
 The animals from these systems are still sent for slaughter at a fraction of their natural lifespans, they are not left to die naturally of old age.